vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-FAQ.md

 ## Others

-### Which versions of Nebula Graph are supported by Exchange?
+### Which versions of NebulaGraph are supported by Exchange?

 See [Limitations](about-exchange/ex-ug-limitations.md).

 ### What is the relationship between Exchange and Spark Writer?

 Exchange is the Spark application developed based on Spark Writer.
-Both are suitable for bulk migration of cluster data to Nebula Graph in a distributed environment, but later maintenance work will be focused on Exchange.
+Both are suitable for bulk migration of cluster data to NebulaGraph in a distributed environment, but later maintenance work will be focused on Exchange.
 Compared with Spark Writer, Exchange has the following improvements:

 - It supports more abundant data sources, such as MySQL, Neo4j, Hive, HBase, Kafka, Pulsar, etc.

 - It fixed some problems of Spark Writer.
-For example, when Spark reads data from HDFS, the default source data is String, which may be different from the Nebula Graph's Schema.
+For example, when Spark reads data from HDFS, the default source data is String, which may be different from the NebulaGraph's Schema.
 So Exchange adds automatic data type matching and type conversion.
-When the data type in the Nebula Graph's Schema is non-String (e.g. double), Exchange converts the source data of String type to the corresponding type.
+When the data type in the NebulaGraph's Schema is non-String (e.g. double), Exchange converts the source data of String type to the corresponding type.